-If you were injured in an accident that occurred because of someone else's reckless or negligent behavior, there are typically two ways to pursue compensation from the at-fault party: You can either file a civil lawsuit in order to collect damages or accept a settlement without going to court.
-Though a civil lawsuit may ultimately result in more money for the plaintiff, the majority of personal-injury cases typically settle well before going to trial and often before the plaintiff even files a lawsuit.
+If you were injured in an accident that occurred because of someone else's reckless or negligent behavior, there are typically two ways to pursue compensation from the at-fault party: You can file a civil lawsuit in order to collect damages and accept a settlement or go to trial.

 Though a civil trial and verdict may ultimately result in more money for the plaintiff, the majority of personal-injury cases typically settle well before going to trial.

 If you sustained injuries in an accident that was not your fault and have to pay costly medical bills or miss work as a result, we may be able to help.
 Jaroslawicz & Jaros PLLC has handled personal-injury claims since 1980, and we have recovered more than $2 billion in damages for clients in that time.
 Call us today at 212.227.2780 to speak to a personal-injury attorney in New York City,

 Why will defendants sometimes settle a personal injury case:

 The defendant can control the risk and avoid the costs of a trial.
 If it is evident that the defendant is responsible for the accident, then the defendant may be wary of going to a trial in front of a sympathetic jury.
 By offering a reasonable settlement the defendant averts the risk of a large verdict and also avoids the costs of a trial.

 The defendant can keep the case out of the public eye.
 If the defendant is a large corporation that sells goods or services, it's worth depends on how consumers view it.
 A trial may result in bad press, and many defendants settle quietly in an attempt to keep the media at bay.